 - Find a bible teaching church for worship, discipleship, fellowship, and serving

 Let’s pray with Dr. Valpy, a Greek Scholar:

 “In peace, let me resign my breath, and thy salvation see; My sins deserve eternal death but Jesus died for me.”

 I pray that Christ may dwell in our hearts by faith.
 That we would all thank Jesus for forgiving us of our wrongs and for appealing to God in his last moments to “Forgive us, for we do not know what we are doing.”
 In his last moments, Jesus was thinking of us.
-Let us all this Easter, not be distracted but deliberately remember Jesus.
+Let us all this week, not be distracted but deliberately remember Jesus.
 Let us all turn back and strengthen our brothers and sisters.
 In Jesus’ name we pray, Amen.

 You may also connect with me on Instagram